festivities/Blender-miHoYo-Shaders/scripts/setup_wizard/README.md

 > (You should view this on Github or some other Markdown reader if you aren't!)

 The goal of this tool is to streamline the character setup process.
-Whether it's importing the materials, importing the character model, setting up the outlines (geometry nodes) or configuring the outline colors to be game accurate.
+Whether it's importing the materials, importing the character model, setting up the outlines (geometry nodes) or configuring the outline colors to be game accurate, this tool has got it all!

 ## Important Note
 This tool is broken up into many different components.
 The `config.json` file can be used to enable or disable steps depending on your workflow.